atsushieno/aap-core/docs/design/NEW_PORTS.md

 # designing buses, ports, and parameters

+IMPORTANT NOTE: this was written as of aap-core 0.7.2.
+The latest version (as of this edit) is 0.7.4, which has a lot of changes made as "V2" protocol.
+Plus, MIDI-CI protocol negotiation specification will go away, so some of the design principle is outdated.
+We will have to revisit this document and make appropriate updates.

 It is a documentation to describe future plans on how to change ports.
 NOT a documentation that describes CURRENT implementation.

 ## Current design: ports are ports, no further difference